Battle of Guam (1944): American

 King envisaged the Marianas primarily as a naval base, especially for submarines, but another rationale for their capture emerged with the development of the long-range Boeing B-29 Superfortress bomber.
 From the Mariana Islands, B-29s could reach the most significant industrial targets in Japan, and the air staff planners began incorporating the islands into their long-range plans in September 1943.
-Commander in Chief, Pacific Ocean Areas (CINCPOA), Admiral Chester W. Nimitz, produced a campaign plan called Operation Granite, which tentatively scheduled the capture of Mariana Islands of Saipan, Tinian and Guam for 15 November 1944.
+Commander in Chief, Pacific Ocean Areas (CINCPOA), Admiral Chester W. Nimitz, produced a campaign plan called Operation Granite, which tentatively scheduled the capture of the Mariana Islands of Saipan, Tinian and Guam for 15 November 1944.

 By February 1944, there was consideration of advancing the timetable by bypassing Truk and heading directly for Palau or the Marianas after the capture of the Marshall Islands.
 On 7 March, Nimitz and his Deputy Chief of Staff, Rear Admiral Forrest P. Sherman, met with the Joint Chiefs of Staff in Washington, D.C., where they were questioned by the Chief of Staff of the United States Army, General George C. Marshall, and the Chief of Staff to the Commander in Chief, Admiral William D. Leahy.
-Sherman argued that the neutralization of Truk required the occupation of the Mariana Islands to cut the air route to Truk from Japan.
+Sherman argued the neutralization of Truk required the occupation of the Mariana Islands to cut the air route to Truk from Japan.
 On 12 March, the Joint Chiefs directed Nimitz to neutralize Truk and occupy the Mariana Islands, with a target date of 15 June 1944.

 Although Saipan and Tinian were more suitable as long-range bomber bases, since they were closer to Japan, Guam was the most desirable of the Mariana Islands for a naval base, because it had a more adequate water supply and the best anchorage in Apra Harbor.
 It was decided to invade Saipan first, though, because aircraft based there could then protect Tinian and Guam from air attacks from Japan staging through the Nanpō Islands.
 The operation to capture the Marianas was codenamed Operation Forager; Guam was codenamed "Stevedore".

 Japanese

-On 30 September 1943, the Japanese Imperial War Council established an "absolute national defense zone" that included the Kuril Islands, Bonin Islands, Marianas, Caroline Islands, Western New Guinea, Netherlands East Indies and Burma.
+On 30 September 1943, the Japanese Imperial War Council established an "Absolute National Defense Zone" that included the Kuril Islands, Bonin Islands, Marianas, Caroline Islands, Western New Guinea, Netherlands East Indies and Burma.
 Possession of this area was considered vital, as it gave Japan access to interior lines and provided the food and raw materials needed to sustain Japan's war effort.
 The Army expressed confidence that the national defense zone could be held, but the Chief of the Imperial Japanese Navy General Staff, Admiral Osami Nagano, was much less certain.
 The Imperial Japanese Navy planned to hold the national defense zone by defeating the United States fleet in a decisive battle.